Keeping your home warm this winter

 You may also be able to get additional help with your bills:

-Winter Fuel Payment - if you receive a state pension and were born on or before 5 July 1952, you will receive the Winter Fuel Payment which is worth between £100 and £300.
+Winter Fuel Payment - if you receive a state pension and If you were born on or before 25 September 1956, you will receive the Winter Fuel Payment which is worth between £250 and £600.

 Warm Home Discount - this one-off payment gives eligible older and low-income consumers £140 off their energy bill.